Shkunn/TRACKIN_DVIC/README.md

 ## HOW TO USE THE DEMO

-The demo work with a website that you have to launch with two servers !
+The demo work with a website alon with two servers !
 To see all the detail about this part check this repo : <https://github.com/Polpii/rex_Interface>

 ## PERFORMANCE